-Sauerkraut stew with sausages is a wonderful dish for all seasons but some prefer it in winter and fall.
-You must try this stew - or "Eintopf" in German - if you like Sauerkraut.
-The best is to get the canned German Sauerkraut from Hengstenberg or Kuehne if possible.
+The Sauerkraut stew with sausages is a wonderful dish for all seasons but some prefer it in winter and fall.
+You must try this stew, or “Eintopf” in German, if you like Sauerkraut.
+The best is to get German Sauerkraut from Hengstenberg or Kuehne if possible.
 Some US Sauerkrauts contain chemical preservatives, it’s just not the same.
 Find Sauerkraut and mustard in our Love German Food Box!

-You would also need sausages for this recipe, and we recommend to get the so called German "Roastbratwuerstchen" or "Thuringer Smoked Bratwurst".
-It is a special sausage that comes from the region "Thueringen or Thuringia”.
+This dish tastes the ebst with german sausages, the so called German “Roastbratwuerstchen” or “Thuringer Smoked Bratwurst”.
+It is a special sausage that comes from the region “Thueringen or Thuringia”.
 Some German markets in the USA carry these sausages, check out Schaller & Weber.

-Thuringian sausage has been produced for hundreds of years.
-The oldest known reference to a Thuringian sausage is located in the Thuringian State Archive in Rudolstadt in a transcript of a bill from an Arnstadt convent from 1404.
-The oldest known recipe dates from 1613 and is kept in the State Archive in Weimar, another is listed in the "Thüringisch-Erfurtische Kochbuch" from 1797 which also mentions a smoked variety.
+The Thuringian sausage has been produced for hundreds of years.
+The oldest known reference to a Thuringian sausage is located in the Thuringian State Archive in Rudolfstadt in a transcript of a bill from an Arnstadt convent from 1404.
+The oldest known recipe dates from 1613 and is kept in the State Archive in Weimar, another is listed in the “Thüringisch-Erfurtische Kochbuch” from 1797 which also mentions a smoked variety.
 Lots of history for sausages but that how it is in Germany.
 Traditions are kept and the heritage is protected.
 Happy Cooking!

 500 g potatoes